Writers Write creates writing resources and shares writing tips. In this post, we give you 6 ways to experiment in short stories.

 One of the best things about a short story is that you have the opportunity to experiment.
 It gives you the chance to do something you have never done before.

 Here is a list of suggestions if you want to try something different.
-You can use these suggestions for any story.
-It doesn’t have to be for this month’s prompt.
+You can use them for any story.

 - Descriptions and telling: I am a huge fan of showing, but I need to practise telling too.
 Try rewriting your story with telling only.

-- Devices: try adding a new element to your story.
-Thinks of speeches, email, letters diary entries, songs, recipes.
+- Devices: Try adding a new element to your story.
+Thinks of speeches, emails, letters diary entries, songs, and recipes.

-These are only a few suggestions and it will be tricky and you may not end up with your best story, but you will have learnt something new and done something different.
+These are only a few suggestions and it will be tricky.
+You may not end up with your best story, but you will have learnt something new and done something different.
 This is about learning after all.

 by Mia Botha

 Buy Mia’s book on how to write short stories: Write the crap out of it and other short story writing advice